Car Accidents in Construction Zone

 Why Choose Willens & Baez

-At Willens Injury Law Offices, we are experienced with helping car accident victims in Chicago to get compensation for their injuries.
+At Willens & Baez, we are experienced with helping car accident victims in Chicago to get compensation for their injuries.
 You can see examples of our success on our results page.
 Founder Matthew L. Willens worked for a large insurance company and understands the tactics insurers use to deny coverage.
 He can help you make a case that is strong against these tactics.

-For more information about how we can help, please contact Willens Injury Law Offices in Chicago today for a free initial consultation.
+For more information about how we can help, please contact Willens & Baez in Chicago today for a free initial consultation.